lordmulder/INetGet/README.md

   Enables verbose logging, i.e. writes additional status information to the console.
 This is intended for debugging purposes and does *not* normally need to be specified.

 * **`--help`**
-  If this option present, INetGet will print the "help screen" to the console and then exit immediately.
+  If this option is set, INetGet will print the "help screen" to the console and then exit immediately.

 ### Exit Codes ###